COVID 19 update:

 - Educational presentations for schools and community groups

-Our Spring Rabies Clinic has been postponed.
-Please check back at a later time for any updates.
+Rabies Shot Clinic - Our Spring Rabies Clinic has been postponed.
+Please check back for updates.

-What is rabies and how do people get it?
+What is rabies and how do people contract it?